 This one is a bit tricky.
 The real question is what is better to fall asleep to?
 In other words, what is the better sleep aid?

 The answer depends on the individual.
-But there is ample evidence that if you’re struggling falling asleep, it might be a good idea to try out some of the various sound types available.
+But there is ample evidence that if you’re struggling to fall asleep, it might be a good idea to try out some of the various sound types available.

 What are the different Colors of Noise?
 What color noise is best for sleep?

 Each with slightly different characteristics.
-Prototypical White Noise would be electronics things like radio or television static, or or other electronic humming like an air conditioner.
+Prototypical White Noise would be electronic things like radio or television static or another electronic humming like an air conditioner.

 Brown (or Red) noise can be described as deeper still, and noises like waterfalls, thunder, or storms fall into this category.
 Black noise is a bit of a cheat.
 It’s actually silence, or mostly silence.

 The question of what color is best for sleep depends on the individual.
-But there has been research, as mentioned above, that White and Pink noise are the most conducive to healthy sleep.
+But there have been researches, as mentioned above, that White and Pink noise is the most conducive to healthy sleep.